— Indiana University

 Because the Truman Scholarship attracts the interest of top candidates around the country, IU only nominates students with outstanding credentials.
 The foundation chooses scholars on the basis of their excellent academic performance and communication skills, record of and potential for leadership, extensive records of public and community service, and commitment to careers in government or elsewhere in public service.
 (See the Truman Foundation's definition of "public service" above.)
 IU's nominating committee and the Truman Foundation selectors are looking for candidates who show promise of making a difference in the world through their public service.

 IU Nomination Process:The IU committee will select up to four nominees for the national 2015 Truman competition.
 To be considered by the IU committee, students should pick up application materials from Elaine Hehner in the Hutton Honors College, 811 E. Seventh Street, Room 210E.
-Copies of the application form being used for the process at IU can be downloaded from the Truman Web site: http://truman.gov/candidates/2014-competition.
+Copies of the application form being used for the process at IU can be downloaded from the Truman Web site: http://truman.gov/candidates/2015-competition.
 The completed application must include the 500-word policy proposal on a significant issue related to the candidate's intended area of public service.
-Students seeking consideration should also arrange to have two letters of recommendation described in the Truman application material sent directly by the recommenders to Ms. Hehner by March 31, 2014.
+Students seeking consideration should also arrange to have all three letters of recommendation described in the Truman application material sent directly by the recommenders to Ms. Hehner by Nov.
+10th, 2014.

 Please note that the national Truman process requires three notably different recommendations: